Yoast/wordpress-seo/readme.txt

 * Adds a `get_robots` method to retrieve the robot HTML without it being output.
 Props to [@bradymwilliams](https://github.com/bradymwilliams).
 * Improves the input validation on the settings pages.
 * Improves the consistency of the plugin icons.
+* Improves the How-to and FAQ blocks styling for better compatibility with latest version of the WordPress blocks editor.

 Bugfixes:
 * Fixes a bug where subscription checks would fail on some sites due to certificate verification being disabled.